#Dependencies

 <LocalLeader>ra |

-Attach current file to a specific REPL |
+Attach current buffer to a REPL |

 n |

-<LocalLeader>ri |
+<LocalLeader>rd |

 n |